bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 }
 ```
 **^^^ this does not compile**
-if we want to keep using a after sending it we can return the value and let
+if we want to keep using `a` after sending it, we can return the value and let
 a have that memory address again:
 ```rust
 fn main() {